govinda-attal/winning11/README.md

 ```

 ### Local File Rules Provider
-Validation rules for these topics can be configured using local file.
+When app needs to support small number of topics and static validation rules then these rules can be configured using local file.
 The rules configuration file can be in JSON, YAML, etc. For readability picked `YAML` format.

 [Sample Validation Rules](./configs/rules.yaml)

 ```yaml
 A:
   name: